Tumpa-Prizrak/SebLagueChessChallengeResources/README.md

 ### How to get your bot's ELO (2 tiers of ELO)
 [General guide and links to Tier 1 and Tier 2 bots to compare against ](https://github.com/Tumpa-Prizrak/MyBot-Chess-Challenge/blob/main/Chess-Challenge/guides/elo.md) <br/>
-Compare your bot with one of the two offered tiers.